Mubin-Shaikh/Mubin-Attar-Personal-Portfolio/README.md

 ## Contact

-For questions or feedback, please contact Mubin Attar via email or visit the portfolio website.
+For questions or feedback, please contact me via email or visit the portfolio website.

 ---

-For a detailed summary of all enhancements and technical improvements, see the [ENHANCEMENT_SUMMARY.md](ENHANCEMENT_SUMMARY.md) file.